Louis Chauvin: Career

+He would sit right down and compose a number with three or four strains.
+By tomorrow, it's gone and he's composing another.
+You can talk about harmony-no one could mistake those chords.
+Chauv was so far ahead with his modern stuff, he would be up to date now.

-Chauvin left only three published compositions and died without having recorded, so his ability is hard to judge today.
-However, he was long remembered by his peers as an exceptionally gifted performer and composer.
-He primarily is remembered today for "Heliotrope Bouquet", the rag in which he shares compositional credit with Scott Joplin.
+He is remembered today primarily for "Heliotrope Bouquet", the rag in which he shares compositional credit with Scott Joplin.
 The nature of the music seems to indicate that Chauvin provided the basis for the first two strains, and Joplin wrote the last two and edited the work into a cohesive piece due to the debilitating effects of Chauvin's illness.